 However, if the partner of the member of the Armed Forces is not working, they must still satisfy their work-related requirements and meet their Universal Credit claimant commitment whilst they are abroad.

-If you have not been unable to start a claim because you are overseas, contact email@example.comBack to top
+If you have not been able to start a claim because you are overseas, contact email@example.comBack to top

 Previous residence rules exempted Service spouses and adult children returning from overseas to claiming Jobseekers allowance for three-month residence requirement.